ymattw/joyus/_posts/2006-09-14-ubuntu-tls-auto-home.md

 ---
 layout: post
-title: Ubuntu 上自动 mount NIS 用户的主目录
+title: How to mount home directory of a NIS user in Ubuntu
 tags: [ubuntu, autofs]
 ---